microsoft/atlas-design/site/src/atomics/width.md

 ### Responsive rules

-Certain widths are too large for most mobile screens, so they are only available on larger screensizes.
+Certain widths are too large for many mobile screens, so they are only available on larger screensizes.
 However, all helpers can be applied to any screensize.

 ```html
 <div